UNDP-UNBL/elsa-documentation/docs/elsa/04_creating_analysis.rst

    Users cannot create or edit ELSA Tool configurations.
 They can only create or edit analysis runs within an ELSA Tool configuration.
 To request an ELSA Tool configuration for a specific country, please contact support@unbiodiversitylab.org.

+.. _fig-new-analysis:

 .. figure:: images/image006.png
-   :alt: Figure 5.
-Creating a new analysis run
+   :alt: Creating a new analysis run
    :align: center

-   Figure 5.
    Creating a new analysis run